-When it comes to matters of policy, the public tends to look to the federal government to lead the way, but the local governments actually determine educational policy.
-Early in our nation's history, lawmakers passed the 10th Amendment to the Constitution which is the basis for making education a function of the states.
-Each school district is administered and financed by the community along with that district's state government.
-School districts with higher socioeconomic levels tend to give more resources to their schools.
-Standards and quality of education consequently vary widely from state to state, town to town, and even district to district.
-However, federal and state government can still play some role in education policy, as this article explains.
+When it comes to matters of policy, the public tends to look to the federal government to lead the way.
+However, local governments actually determine educational policy.
+Early in our nation's history, lawmakers passed the 10th Amendment to the Constitution.
+This is the basis for making education a function of the states.
+Each school district is administered and financed by the community.
+The district's state government also assists with funding.

-As stated above, the federal government has historically played a minor role in education, and in fact, the federal government did not issue any educational policy until the 1960s.
-The National Science Foundation published a report studying which educational techniques were effective that the Johnson administration used in its "Great Society" program.
-Federal involvement in education has only increased since then.
+The federal government has historically played a minor role in education.
+In fact, the federal government did not issue any educational policy until the 1960s.

 The federal laws with the most impact on education concern:

 - Equal access to education

 - Safeguarding students' constitutional rights

 Education is not a constitutional right like free speech and assembly, but it is an important enough interest to warrant constitutional protection.
 Students can't be discriminated against based on race, gender, religion, disability, or ethnicity.
 The 14th Amendment protects students from this type of discrimination.

 The federal government plays a role in evaluating each school district.
 They administer the National Assessment of Educational Progress (NEAP).
 This is also known as the Nation's Report Card.

 Federal agencies and departments can impact education.
 Examples include the National Science Foundation and the Department of Education.
 The Department of Agriculture provides support for school lunch programs.